ovanderzee/onscreenness/README.md

     <section data-onscreenness>...</section>

-In this case no further scripting is needed.
+In this case no further scripting is not scrictly needed, but can be desired to prevent onScreenness to be shaken out of the tree.

+    onScreenness.collect()

 Blacklisting will also work on automatically picked up elements.
 Resetting will work on such element when the collection contains a query capable of selecting it.